Corto-M/page-perso/index.md

 # Publications

+- Keyboards as a New Model of Computation.
+with Yoan Géran, Bastien Laboureix, Corto Mascle and Valentin D. Richard, MFCS 2021.

+- Responsibility and verification: Importance value in temporal logics.
+with Christel Baier, Florian Funke, Simon Jantsch and Stefan Kiefer, LICS 2021.

+- From LTL to rLTL Monitoring: Improved Monitorability through Robust Semantics.
+with Daniel Neider, Maximilian Schwenger, Paulo Tabuada, Alexander Weinert and Martin Zimmermann, HSCC 2020.

 - The Keys to Decidable HyperLTL Satisfiability: Small Models or Very Simple Formulas.
 with Martin Zimmermann, CSL 2020